jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 ### Version 0.4.2 (Stable) - TBA
 - New Feature: Added data loader for re-balance demonstration
 - Improvement: Updated dependencies (json / guava)
 - Improvement: Rewrote shutdown code
+- Improvement: If the server is still running 60 seconds after a shutdown, it is killed
 - Bugfix: Fixed dimensions / distribution group name in OSM SSTable converter
 - Bugfix: Prevent waiting on already closed network connections
 - Bugfix: Zookeeper initial population can be done in parallel